Cristo Rey Boston High School

 • Menus offer healthy choices that include fruits, vegetables, whole grains, healthy fats, low-fat dairy products.
 School meals meet the standards established by the USDA.

 • Water is always available during lunch and students are encouraged to stay hydrated throughout the day.
-Fruit-flavored water is available each day in the lunchroom as well as filtered water fountains are available on each floor.
+Water is available each day in the lunchroom as well as filtered water fountains on each floor available to students at all times during the school day.

-• Cafeteria staff will participate in providing nutrition education through new food experiences and exposure to a wide variety of food choices.
-Consistent encouragement is given to students to try new foods and discourages students from making negative comments about new foods and healthy foods, so they learn to try new flavors.
+• Cafeteria staff will participate in providing nutrition education through new food experiences and exposed to a wide variety of food choices.
+Consistent encouragement is given to students to try new foods and discourage students from making negative comments about new foods and healthy foods, so they learn to try new flavors.

-• Our nursing staff has been concerned about our students’ weight and poor eating habits.
-The health office staff are working with our students to learn nutrition-related skills, including but not limited to, planning a healthy meal, understanding, and using food labels, critically evaluating nutrition information, misinformation, and commercial food advertising.
+• Our nursing staff has expressed concerns regarding our students' weight and unhealthy eating patterns.
+The health office team is actively collaborating with students to cultivate essential nutrition-related skills, such as meal planning, interpreting, and utilizing food labels, and critically assessing nutrition information, misinformation, and commercial food advertising.

 Foods Available at Schools, Including School Meals, and Competitive Foods

-• School meals are affordable for all students.
+• School meals are priced affordably to ensure accessibility for all students.

-• Meals are distributed in a manner that allows anonymity for students receiving free and reduced meals.
+• Meals are distributed in a manner which allows anonymity for students receiving free and reduced meals.

 Physical Activity